 The Taxpayer Bill of Rights summarizes the agency's commitment to customer service for Texas taxpayers.
-It is designed to ensure that the service received from the Comptroller's office not only meets your needs, but exceeds your expectations.
+It is designed to ensure that service received from the Comptroller's office not only meets customer needs but exceeds customer expectations.

-As a Texas taxpayer you have the right to the following:
+Texas taxpayers have the right to: